ratracegrad/ecommerce-demo/README.md

 add them to their shopping cart

 ## Import Data
-I have included a file ecommerce.zip in this repo.
-If you expand this zip file, it will create a new folder called ecommerce.
+I have included a data folder in this repo.
 Inside that folder will be 2 folders called cart and item.
 These 2 folders contain a mongodump of the 2 collections that I use in this ecommerce demo.
-If you do a mongoimport of these 2 dumps then you will have the same content that I have for this demo.
+You can use the [import-data.sh](data/import-data.sh) script to import these 2 dumps to an ecommerce database, then you will have the same content that I have for this demo.

 ## Live Demonstration